 The reduction of the portfolio present value as a result of adverse credit performance is the difference between the present values that were determined in the no-loss and in the expected-loss scenarios.
 The relevant average life of the portfolio is the average life determined in the no-loss scenario.
-The expected loss and average life of the loan portfolio are used to assign the EL Rating to the Pass-Through Instrument, using DBRS's Idealised Expected Loss Table described below.
+The expected loss and average life of the loan portfolio are used to assign the EL Rating using DBRS's Idealised Expected Loss Table described below.

-Drivers of Expected Loss
+Drivers of expected loss

 The most prominent driver of a portfolio's expected loss is DBRS's assessment of the credit quality of the portfolio, as described in the relevant rating methodology.
 The reduction of the portfolio present value as a result of adverse credit performance is also sensitive to the timing of defaults and losses as well as to the discount rate.
 All else being equal, back-loaded defaults and losses or higher discount rates reduce the present value reduction.
 The effect of a higher discount rate is typically at least partially offset by a higher nominal expected loss, however.
-DBRS might adjust the expected loss of the loan portfolio considering additional risks arising from the structure and the issuer of the Pass-Through Instrument.